kln12/Interview_questions/linux.md

  Print a message indicating the backup is complete
 echo "Backup completed successfully at $(date)."
 Save the file with a .sh extension, for example, backup_script.sh.
 Execute the script to ensure it's working as expected: ./backup_script.sh

+**Write a list of linux commands in a file and execute?**
+Open a text editor and create a file, let's call it commands.txt.
+echo "Hello, World!"
+ls -l
+pwd
+mkdir test_directory
+cd test_directory
+touch file1.txt
+echo "This is a test file." > file1.txt
+cat file1.txt
+Save and close the file.
+Open a terminal and navigate to the directory where commands.txt is located.
+Make sure the file is executable: chmod +x commands.txt
+Execute the file:./commands.txt
+Note: If any of the commands in the file require elevated privileges (sudo), you might need to run the entire script with sudo:sudo ./commands.txt